oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_installation.md

-# Usage2ADW - Oracle Cloud Infrastructure Usage Reports to Autonomous Database with APEX Reporting
+# Usage2ADW - Oracle Cloud Infrastructure Usage and Cost Reports to Autonomous Database with APEX Reporting

 ## Step by Step installation Guide on OCI VM and Autonomous Data Warehouse Database
 usage2adw is a tool which uses the Python SDK to extract the usage reports from your tenant and load it to Oracle Autonomous Database.